Women and epilepsy

 Increased seizures around the time of the menstrual period are called Catamenial epilepsy.
 In some women, there are two peaks in seizure occurrence – one peak at the time of ovulation and another just before or during the menses.
 This occurs because of direct hormone effects on epilepsy and also the effects of cyclic hormones on AED metabolism.

 Antiepileptic drugs and bone health

-Phenytoin, carbamazepine and valproate may increase bone turnover which may lead to osteoporosis.
+Phenytoin, carbamazepine and valproate can increase bone turnover which may lead to osteoporosis and increase risk of a bone fracture.
 Less is known about the new AEDs in this regard but they seem to be less problematic.
 It is important to ensure that there is an adequate intake of dietary calcium and that Vitamin D levels (normally obtained from exposure to sunlight) are sufficient.
 If the Vitamin D level in the serum is low in women taking these AEDs, then consideration should be given to Vitamin D supplementation.